timebertt/thesis-controller-sharding/content/10-introduction.md

   - n to n (e.g. controller per namespace)
   - n to m, with n > m (e.g. controller for multiple namespaces)

+- problems
+  - controller doesn't only watch controlled object, but also owned objects and dependents
+    - restrict watch only possible on namespace basis, but not

 ## Implementation

+- replica discovery
+  - membership protocol?
+  - gossip between replicas?
+  - leases?
 - manifesting sharding decisions
   - in objects themselves
   - or in dedicated objects